GiovanniSorice/TSPGeneticAlgorithm/README.md

 chromosome taken from the second one in the order they are stored there.
 Mutation can be implemented exchanging two random positions i and j in the chromosome.
 Fitness is the length of the path represented in the chromosome.

-## Challenges
-A problem that I faced since the beginning was that each filter takes different times to be applied.
-For this reason, I think that the best implementation could be the one in which every filter have a pool of worker associated.
-Also, I think that the number of worker of each pool has to be directly proportional to the time spent applying the filter.

 ## Getting Started